brendanpshea/data-science/README.md

-# data-science
+# Data Science--A Practical and Philosophical Introduction
+### Brendan Shea

-"Data Science--A Practical and Philosophical Introduction" by Brendan Shea.
-This is an Open Educational Resource for teaching an learning data science.
+This is an Open Educational Resource for teaching and learning data science.
+I welcome any feedback!